-The above command will create an interactive container with bash shell. you can try installing some package in that container.
+The above command will create an interactive container with a bash shell.
+You can try installing some packages in that container.

 Note: You can also create a container without having an image in the local repository.
-When you execute “docker run” command, docker will look for the base image in the local repository and if it doesn’t find any, docker will automatically pull down the image from the docker hub.
+When you execute the “docker run” command, docker will look for the base image in the local system respository.
+If it doesn’t find any, docker will automatically pull down the image from the docker hub.

 sudo docker ps -a

 sudo apt-get purge docker-ce docker-ce-cli containerd.io

 To check all the important configurations of Docker on host, execute the following command.

 All the containers are stored in the following location.